eventflow/EventFlow/Documentation/ReadStores.rst

-The read model applies all ``UserCreated`` events and thereby merely saves the latest value instead of the entire history, which makes it much easier to store in an effecient manner.
+The read model applies all ``UserCreated`` events and thereby merely saves the latest value instead of the entire history, which makes it much easier to store in an efficient manner.

 Read model locators